If you are in a rush the best cold water wet-suit is the Henderson Thermoprene 5mm Men’s Jumpsuit

 The thickness of the wetsuit

-The thickness of the wetsuit determines how warm it will be.
-The thicker the fabric used to make the wetsuit the warmer you will be which will make your wetsuit temperature warmer.
+The thickness of the wetsuit determines how your warmth while in the water.
+The thicker the fabric used the warmer you will be which will make your temperature inside the suit warmer.
+It almost acts as a liquidy extra dermis for your skin.
 If you are looking for more comfort, you must be willing to spend more on your scuba suit.

 Prior to the purchase of a diving suit, you should take time and research the temperature ranges of water versus the recommended diving suit thickness for such conditions.
-Once you have this information and you know the temperatures of the water, then you can easily pick the insulated wetsuit brand that best satisfies your needs.
+Once you have this information and you know the temperatures of the water, then you can easily pick the insulated wet-suit brand that best satisfies your needs.
 The thickness ranges from 0.5 mm to wetsuits of 7mm.
-The warmest wetsuit will typcially be thicker,, which insulates your body better.
+The warmest (and the ones we will be reviewing) will typcially be in the thicker range at 4mm to 7mm, the thicker of which insulates your body better.

-How does a Wetsuit work?
-Watch the below video to get a detailed explanation on how most wetsuit manufacturers make their wetsuits.
+How do these water suits work?
+Watch the below video to get a detailed explanation on how most manufacturers make their wetsuits.

 How does a Wetsuit Work?